 WHAT TO DO AFTER AN AUTO ACCIDENT

 What you do immediately following a car crash can affect your health, safety and legal rights.
-As Minnesota personal injury attorneys who have handled hundreds of auto accident injury claims for over 25 years, this is our advice on what to do after a collision:
+As Minnesota personal injury attorneys who have successfully handled hundreds of auto accident injury claims for over 25 years, this is our advice on what you should do after a collision:

 Turn off your vehicle.
 You don’t know the full extent of the damage to your car, and you want to reduce the risk of fire.